ramipellumbi/thart/README.md

 Acknowledgements:

-- `thart` was inspired by [throng](https://github.com/hunterloftis/throng) and shamelessly uses a lot of code [async-cleanup](https://www.npmjs.com/package/async-cleanup) to manage process cleanup.
+- `thart` was inspired by [throng](https://github.com/hunterloftis/throng) and shamelessly uses a lot of code from [async-cleanup](https://www.npmjs.com/package/async-cleanup) to manage process cleanup.

 # Features